GhoCentric/ghost-engine/docs/README.md

-Ghost Engine Documentation
+# Ghost Engine Documentation

-This folder contains supporting documentation for the Ghost internal-state reasoning engine.
+This folder contains supporting technical documentation for the Ghost internal-state reasoning engine.

 Ghost is not a single model, algorithm, or agent.
-It is a layered system designed to maintain and regulate a persistent internal state, then expose that state to external systems through constraints rather than direct control.
+It is a layered system designed to maintain, regulate, and expose a persistent internal symbolic state.
+That state is used to produce advisory signals and constraints that bias downstream systems — not to directly control dialogue, actions, or planning.

 Ghost does not generate goals, actions, or dialogue on its own.
-It evaluates internal conditions and limits what downstream systems are allowed to do.
+It evaluates internal conditions and shapes what downstream systems are likely or permitted to produce through constraint-first routing and gating.

+---

-Core Idea
+## Core Idea

-Most NPC or AI systems conflate three things: internal state decision-making language output
+Most AI and NPC systems conflate three distinct concerns:

+- Internal state and reasoning
+- Decision-making
+- Language or action output

-Ghost deliberately separates them.
+Ghost deliberately separates these layers.

-Ghost maintains internal symbolic state (beliefs, tensions, stability, etc.), updates that state deterministically, and then outputs advisory constraints that bias or restrict behavior elsewhere.
+Ghost maintains an explicit internal symbolic state (belief tension, emotional vectors, stability metrics, contradiction tracking), updates that state deterministically, and then emits advisory signals that bias or constrain downstream behavior.

-Language, actions, and animation remain external.
+Language generation, animation, and action selection remain external.

+---

-High-Level Data Flow
+## High-Level Data Flow

-At a high level, Ghost operates like this:
+At a high level, Ghost operates as follows:

-An external system provides a situation or stimulus Ghost updates its internal symbolic state
+1. An external system provides a situation, stimulus, or query
+2. Ghost updates its internal symbolic state deterministically
-Internal state produces constraints and advisory signals An external system selects dialogue or actions within those constraints Ghost never directly chooses dialogue or actions.
+3. Internal state produces advisory signals, routing preferences, or output gates
+4. An external system selects dialogue or actions within those constraints

-It only limits and biases what is possible.
+Ghost never directly selects dialogue or actions.
+It selects internal strategies and constraints that shape downstream behavior without exercising agency or control.

+---

-Why This Exists
+## Why This Exists

-Ghost exists to solve problems that appear when language generation is treated as cognition: narrative drift inconsistent personality prompt exploitation hallucinated intent or memory opaque decision-making
+Ghost exists to address failure modes common in language-driven systems where language generation is treated as cognition:

+- Narrative drift
+- Inconsistent personality
+- Prompt exploitation
+- Hallucinated intent or memory
+- Opaque or irreproducible reasoning

-By making state explicit and language downstream, Ghost prioritizes: consistency over novelty observability over performance constraint over improvisation
+By making internal state explicit and language downstream, Ghost prioritizes:

+- Consistency over novelty
+- Observability over performance
+- Constraint over improvisation

+---

-What Ghost Is Not
+## What Ghost Is Not

 Ghost is intentionally limited.
 It is not:

-an autonomous agent
+- An autonomous agent
-a general intelligence
+- A general intelligence
-a dialogue system
+- A dialogue system
-a persona generator
+- A persona generator

-Those limits are not shortcomings — they are the architecture.
+These limits are not shortcomings — they define the architecture.